-This fig salad with halloumi, baby kale & spinach, crispy pancetta, and walnuts dressed in fig balsamic vinaigrette is perfect for fall dinner party menu ideas.
+This fig salad with spinach and arugula mix, crispy pancetta, cheese and walnuts dressed in fig balsamic vinaigrette is perfect for fall dinner party menu ideas.
 The combination of sweet and salty and textures makes this fall harvest salad a winning combination.

 It’s that time of year again – fig season!
 Around here there is a very small window of opportunity to use those fresh fruits.
 It’s literally about a month and a half!
 And they are so darn good used on a charcuterie party board, in easy hors d’oeuvres, desserts, and fall salads.

-For this green salad course, I’ve paired fresh figs with grilled halloumi cheese and fried crispy pancetta slices.
+I’ve paired fresh figs with fried crispy pancetta and grilled halloumi cheese slices.
 The sweet creaminess of the figs is balanced by the saltiness of the cured meat and the savory of the cheese.

-Here are some great substitutions you can use in this fig salad, that will still give you the same flavor and texture profile.
+Here are some great substitutions you can use that will still give you the same flavor and texture profile.

-- Goat cheese or feta would be a great alternative to halloumi.
+- Blue cheese, goat cheese or feta would be a great alternative to halloumi.

 - Pecans are a bit drier and sweeter than walnuts but that would be an amazing balance to the salty meat and cheese.
-Hazelnuts or pine nuts as well!
+Pistachios or pine nuts as well!

 - Dried Figs. If you happen to miss fig season rest assured you can have dehydrated figs year-round.